Welcome To Bitcoin

 Money, serves three key functions:

 Store of Value: Money preserves its value over time and can be saved, retrieved, and exchanged at a later date.
-It should ideally maintain its value without depreciating.

 Unit of Account: Money provides a standard measure of value in an economy, allowing people to compare prices and value goods and services uniformly.